Dynatrace-BrianWilson/slo-autoposter/README.md

 # slo-autoposter
-Python script so add custom alerts to a dynatrace SaaS instance
+Python3 script so add custom alerts to a dynatrace SaaS instance